isomerpages/csa-csro-licensing/_resources/Annex.md

 ---
 <p>This page provides applicants applying for the Cybersecurity Service Provider’s
-Licence and licensees a reference of the list of commonly compounded criminal offences (i.e., concluded with a payment of a composition sum) which would not required to be declared to CSRO.</p>
+Licence and licensees a reference of the list of commonly compounded criminal offences (i.e. concluded with a payment of a composition sum) which would not require to be declared to CSRO.</p>
 <p>Please note that however, if the applicant/licensee or any officer of
 the business entity was convicted of any of the mentioned offence(s), and the offence(s) involves fraud, dishonesty or moral turpitude, it must be